dentarg/auth0-blog/_posts/2016-10-25-documentdb-with-aspnetcore.markdown

 }
 ```

-It requires a Document URI, which can create with our previous helper method.
+It requires a Document URI, which can be created with our previous helper method.

 #### Querying documents
 Queries can be achieved using [SQL syntax](https://azure.microsoft.com/documentation/articles/documentdb-sql-query/) or [LINQ to DocumentDB syntax](https://azure.microsoft.com/en-us/documentation/articles/documentdb-sql-query/#linq-to-documentdb-sql).
 Building a generic query method is as simple as: